Lupinus croceus

-Lupinus croceus is a species of lupine known by the common name saffron-flowered lupine.
-It is endemic to the northernmost mountains of California, including the Klamath Mountains, where it grows in generally dry, rocky habitat.
+Lupinus croceus is a species of lupine known by the common names saffron-flowered lupine and Mt Eddy Lupine.
+It is endemic to the northernmost mountains of California, clustering in the Klamath Mountains, where it grows in generally dry, rocky habitat.

+Description

 This is an erect perennial herb growing 40–60 cm tall.
 The hairy palmate leaves are made up of 5 to 9 leaflets each up to 6 cm long.
 The inflorescence is a raceme of many flowers, sometimes arranged in whorls.
 Each flower is just over a centimeter long and bright yellow to orange in color.
 The fruit is a hairy legume pod up to 3.5 cm long.
+The petioles are 1-3 inches long.
+The hairy seeds are just more than 1 inch long.
+Its flowering period is in the months of June, July, and August.

+Habitat and Distribution

+Its habitat is dry woods in the counties of Siskiyou and Trinity.
+It is found between the elevations of 5000–8000 feet or 900–2700 meters.
+Its communities include, Yellow Pine Forest, Red Fir Forest, and Subalpine Forest.
+It was most commonly found in June and July.
+51% of the time it was found it was a preserved specimen, 29% of the time it was found it was an occurrence, and 20% of the time it was a human observation.